-Coverage of Event #1 can be seen at WSOP.com.
-Updates will include almost-live chip counts as well as written updates supplied by our friends at PokerNews.com.
+Event #3 updates can be followed at WSOP.com.
+Coverage includes almost-live chip counts as well as written updates supplied from the tournament floor by our friends at PokerNews.com.